rniemela77/discord-bot/README.md

 - server: export/import functions the same everywhere. (exports.module?)
 - server: Re-enable twillio, place in Twillio folder
 - build: Determine if I need to keep Procfile
-- Look into cron jobs for deadlines/scheduling
+- server: Look into cron jobs for deadlines/scheduling
+- frontend: add screen that shows main tasks for all users. show users avatar, progress, etc.
 - frontend: add session/cookie storage, make user not have to login
 - heroku: add deploy/build scripts
 - build:Use package like Concurrently to create a npm dev script
 - consider using gzip. app.use(compression()) is a good idea
-- fix title/description
+- frontend: fix title/description
-- add a favicon
+- frontend: add a favicon
-- put deleted tasks in own collection
+- server: put deleted tasks in own collection

 ## Future plans